 The new online system has been informed by engagement with stakeholders, a public consultation process in 2023, and a design and discovery phase to understand the needs of different user groups.

-DLGSC will be working with local governments to manage data transfer from existing systems during PetsWA’s development.
+DLGSC is working with local governments to manage data transfer from existing systems during PetsWA’s development.

-If you have a query about the new PetsWA system, you can email petswa@dlgsc.wa.gov.au
+If you have a query about the new PetsWA system, email petswa@dlgsc.wa.gov.au

-Dog owners exempt from the requirement to get an approval to breed are owners of greyhounds that are registered with Racing and Wagering Western Australia (RWWA).
-This is because RWWA already regulates and monitors the breeding of racing greyhounds.
+Owners of greyhounds that are registered with Racing and Wagering Western Australia (RWWA) are exempt from the ‘approval to breed’ requirement because RWWA already regulates and monitors the breeding of racing greyhounds.

-Members of dog associations such as Dogs West will still be required to apply for an ‘approval to breed’ dogs.
-This enables monitoring of all breeders by local government authorities for compliance with relevant laws.
+Members of dog associations such as Dogs West will be required to apply for an ‘approval to breed’ to enable monitoring of all breeders by local government authorities for compliance with relevant laws.

 An ‘approval to breed’ will be a one-off application.
 When granted, it will apply to all dogs, current and future, owned by that person while they reside in that district, unless otherwise cancelled.